 Understanding Your Customer

-Do as Amy says
+Do as Amy Says

 If you want to know what your customer is looking for in your product, there are a number of ways to find out.
 They all come down to one thing: ask them.

-Questions on your site
+Questions on Your Site

 Ask your active users and customers WHAT made them choose you and WHAT made them nearly abandon your site.
-Discover WHO they really are and HOW to improve your site and Organization.
+Discover WHO they are and HOW to improve your site and Organization.

-We encourage users to use Github and not just send us random tweets with feature requests 🙂 Feature requests on Github equal surveys on your website in the way that these are all things your user wants or expects your product to do.
+We encourage users to use Github and not just send us random tweets with feature requests.
+Feature requests on Github equal surveys on your website in the way that these are all things your user wants or expects your product to do.
 Sometimes feature requests can be handled quickly when a feature is already there but just not found by your customer.